tsb46/BrainMap-Cognitive-Ontology/ReadMe.md

+This repository contains the analysis code used for the Brain Map Cognitive Ontology paper that is currently under review:

+Bolt, Nomi, Aren, Vij, Riedel, Salo, Laird, Eickhoff, and Uddin (Under Review).
+Towards a Data-Driven Ontology of Cognitive-Neural Mappings

+There is current agreement that the way we divide up the mind, our cognitive ontology or taxonomy, doesn't do the job.
+The idea of this project is to use the relationships among whole-brain BOLD activation patterns as a source of novel data-driven categories.
+Of course this code can be used for any sort of analysis beyond the goals of this project.

+The main features of this analysis pipeline are a fast decomposition of whole-brain activation maps using non-negative matrix factorization, followed by a data-driven clustering analysis.
+This code borrows a lot from well-developed MATLAB functions and toolboxes so please make sure to have the following code dependenices on your path:

 Code dependencies you need to run this code:

 1. SVD Initialization provided from the following GitHub page (user: trigeorgis) for semi-NMF: